caraml-dev/merlin/docs/user-guide/transformer.md

           valueType: STRING # the entity value type. please refer to feast for it
           jsonPath: $.merchants_id # JSON Path syntax on how to parse the entity value from the request
         - name: geohash # the entity name
-          valueType: STRING # the entity value type
-          udf: Geohash("$.bid.from.latitude", "$.bid.from.longitude", 7) # using the geohash udf.
-A list of supported UDFs is documented in later section
+          expression: Geohash("$.bid.from.latitude", "$.bid.from.longitude", 7) # using the geohash expression.
+A list of supported expressions is documented in later section
       features: # list of features to be retrieved
         - name: merchant_t1_discovery:t1_estimate # feature name. make sure to include feature set
           valueType: DOUBLE # feature value type